 In this work, we demonstrated how an LSTM based machine learning model has been developed and implemented to predict injection deltas of active CO2 injection.
 We demonstrate that our predicted models do well based on RMSE and R2 scores against both the training and validation data sets.
 Our model was able to predict both large and small anomalies, and we demonstrated that the model is sufficiently generalised for this single input data source.

-The primary objective of this model is to detect anomalies and alert operators to closely inspect the wells for potential leaks.
+The model can detect anomalies which operators can use when determining which wells to inspect for potential leaks.
+This model can thus be a check for CO2 migration, either at the well location or when other forms of downhole losses are observed during the injection process.
+The model can also help engineers to perform computational based de-risking of geological formations, by understanding how changing certain storage parameters impacts CO2 containment.
+The model will also aid in the understanding of the injection process and optimising well operations and costs, reducing the reliance on periodic (or ad-hoc depending on operator budget) tests like well annulus pressures, casing tests, and use of cased hole reservoir saturation tools.

 This predictive capability becomes especially valuable in scenarios where multiple wells are in operation, as it eliminates the need for additional operators, thereby reducing operational costs.
 We also recommended a series of improvements and model enhancements in this paper which would increase the machine learning model’s predictive ability, potentially providing operators with timely alerts for potential leaks while optimizing operational efficiency and cost-effectiveness.